mackron/vkbind/README.md

 License
 =======
-Public domain or MIT.
+Public domain or MIT-0 (No Attribution).
 Choose whichever you prefer.